 Now that annoys me, because these days, marketing is not just about getting your name out there.
 It’s about what you can bring to table, and the problems that you solve.
 In other words, connecting with your ideal client, so that you can have an ongoing conversation with them.

-The first one is making it all about you.
+The first mistake is making it about you.

 On most websites there’s typically two points.
 It’s who you are and what you do.
 Now the problem with that is, that people who don’t know you, don’t care about you.
 So stop making it all about you!
 They need a solution to their problem.
 So, what they care about, is how you go about solving it for them.
 So when your website is all about you, there’s a disconnect.